-Rule 2 - An athlete shall not be convicted of a felony.
+Rule 2 - A student-athlete shall not be convicted of a felony.
 Consequence:

-1st Offense: - Ineligibility for the balance of the athlete's high school career.
+1st Offense: - Ineligibility for the balance of the student-athlete's high school career.

 Rule 3 - The theft of equipment from Greenfield-Central High School or any other school or the stealing of personal items from any individual will be considered a serious act of misconduct.
 Consequences: